EnigmaEngine/EnigmaEngine.github.io/docs/modding-basics.markdown

 * Add new assets, which the engine will detect and load automatically.
 * Append to or modify files without breaking mods that overlap.

 This page has a quick breakdown on how to make a basic mod, along with a more detailed explanation and some pro tips.
-If you're looking to skip past the nitty gritty, simply f
+If you're looking to skip past the nitty gritty, simply follow these steps to make a simple mod:

 ### Creating an Mod